janus-idp/backstage-plugins/plugins/topology/README.md

   - spring
   - spring-boot

-  Any other values would result in no icons being rendered for the node.
+  Other values result in icons not being rendered for the node.

   > Note: If Red Hat OpenShift Dev Spaces is [installed and configured](https://access.redhat.com/documentation/en-us/red_hat_openshift_dev_spaces/3.7/html/administration_guide/installing-devspaces) and Git URL annotations are also present on the workload YAML file, then clicking on the edit code decorator redirects you to the Red Hat OpenShift Dev Spaces instance.